rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Working with the ``outrankingDigraphs`` module ..............................................

+See also the technical documentation of the :ref:`outrankingDigraphs-label`.

 In this *Digraph3* module, the root :code:`OutrankingDiraph` class provides a generic **outranking digraph model**.
 A given object of this class consists in:

 1. a potential set of decision **actions** : a dictionary describing the potential decision actions or alternatives with 'name' and 'comment' attributes,
 2. a coherent family of **criteria**: a dictionary of criteria functions used for measurung the performance of each potential decision action with respect to the preference dimension captured by each criterion,
 3. the **evaluations**: a dictionary of performance evaluations for each decision action or alternative on each criterion function.
-4. the digraph **valuationDomain** , a dictionary with three entries: the minimum (-1, means certainly no link), the median (0, means missing information) and the maximum characteristic value (+1, means certainly a link),
+4. the digraph **valuationdomain**, a dictionary with three entries: the *minimum* (-100, means certainly no link), the *median* (0, means missing information) and the *maximum* characteristic value (+100, means certainly a link),
-5. the **outranking relation** : a double dictionary defined on the cartesian product of the set of decision  actions and giving the credibility of pairwise outranking situation between each couple of decision alternative computed on the basis of the evaluations observed on the performance
+5. the **outranking relation** : a double dictionary defined on the cartesian product of the set of decision alternatives capturing the credibility of the pairwise *outranking situation* computed on the basis of the performance differences observed between couples of decision alternatives on the given family if criteria functions.

-See the technical documentation of the :ref:`outrankingDigraphs-label`.

 With the help of the ``RandomBipolarOutrankingDigraph`` class, let us generate for illustration a random bipolar outranking digraph consisting of 7 decision actions denoted "a01*. *a02*, ..., *a07*:
        >>> from outrankingDigraphs import *